TechNickAI/teslabot/README.md

 Options:
-  --vin TEXT                      Tesla VIN number to auto vent  [required] --tessie_token TEXT             API access token for Tessie (see tessie.com)
+  --vin TEXT                      Tesla VIN number to auto vent  [required] --tessie-token TEXT             API access token for Tessie (see tessie.com)
                                   [required]
   --peak-start TEXT               When peak pricing starts, in military time.
                                   Ex: 16:00  [required]
   --peak-end TEXT                 When peak pricing ends, in military time.
                                   Ex: 21:00  [required]
-  --low_battery_threshold INTEGER
+  --low-battery-threshold INTEGER RANGE
-                                  Don't pause charging if the battery is below this threshold  [default: 35] --notify_phone TEXT             Send a message to this phone number when the charging is stopped/started --help                          Show this message and exit.
+                                  Don't pause charging if the battery is below this threshold  [default: 42; 0<=x<=100] --notify-phone TEXT             Send a message to this phone number when the charging is stopped/started --help                          Show this message and exit.
 ```